 Voyage 29 miles northwest of Thermopolis on Highway 120 to the Legend Rock State Petroglyph Site, a 400-meter-long, near-vertical cliff with more than 92 prehistoric petroglyph panels.

 Next, drive the Wind River Canyon Scenic Byway, a spectacular journey that follows its namesake river through red-stone cliffs.

 2. Pinedale and the Continental Divide

-Start in Pinedale and plan to spend the day enjoying one of the area’s beautiful lakes.
+For this Wyoming weekend getaway, start in Pinedale and plan to spend the day enjoying one of the area’s beautiful lakes.
 Fremont Lake, Half Moon Lake and nearby Green River Lakes all offer fishing, boating and other recreational activities amid breathtaking scenery.
-Pack a picnic and plan to spend the day enjoying the outdoors.
+Pack a picnic and spend the day enjoying the outdoors.
 Be sure to check out the Museum of the Mountain Man while you’re in town.

 After breakfast, drive approximately 14 miles east of Pinedale to the Elkhart Park trailhead on the Wyoming portion of the famous Continental Divide National Scenic Trail.
 This trail runs all the way from Canada to Mexico and offers breathtakingly beautiful scenery around the Wind River Mountain Range.
 During the summer months, hike or bike the trail.
 During the winter months, jump on a snowmobile for a full day of scenic views.